 Can a teenager start Contraceptive use before menarche?

-Dr. Mensah explained that contraceptive use can start before menarche if the person in question is sexually active.
+Dr Mensah explained that contraceptive use can start before menarche if the person in question is sexually active.
 He was of the view that young girls can get pregnant without seeing their first menstruation.
-This he explained would be due to the fact that the adolescent was sexually active thereby making the release of her first ever eggs coincide with the presence of a live sperm resulting in pregnancy.
+This he explained would be due to the fact that the adolescent was sexually active thereby making the release of her first-ever eggs coincide with the presence of a live sperm resulting in pregnancy.
 Due to this if the adolescent start contraceptive use early unwanted pregnancy could be prevented.

 Emergency Contraceptive Pills

-Dr. Mensah expressed concern about the abuse emergency contraceptive pills.
+Dr Mensah expressed concern about the abuse of emergency contraceptive pills.
 Emergency contraceptive pills (ECPs) can be used to prevent pregnancy after unprotected intercourse or when regular contraceptive methods fail.
 Although ECPs generally are not prescribed if more than 72 hours have elapsed since unprotected intercourse, recent studies have shown that at least the progestin-only method may decrease the risk of pregnancy if taken up to five days after unprotected intercourse.

 Dr Mensah emphasised that because adolescent sexual activity is often sporadic and unplanned, increased knowledge and availability of ECPs may help reduce the number of unwanted teen pregnancies.
-It is therefore important for teenagers who realise the need to be on contraceptives to go to a health facility nearer for proper counseling before commencement.
+It is therefore important for teenagers who realise the need to be on contraceptives to go to a health facility nearer for proper counselling before commencement.